nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to this file makes its format invalid, HRConnect will discard all data and start with an empty file at the next run.
 Hence, it is recommended to backup the file before editing it.<br>

-Likewise, certain edits can cause HRConnect to behave in unexpected ways.
+Like the data file, certain edits to this file can cause HRConnect to behave in unexpected ways.
 Therefore, edit the command history file only if you are confident of updating it correctly. <br>

 </div>